Workers at Rusal's Guinea bauxite mine go on strike

 "We have asked everyone to stop working until our demands are met," Bangoura said.
 Workers decided to strike after talks with COBAD management on Wednesday were inconclusive, he said.

+COBAD produced 3.59 million tonnes of bauxite last year, while Rusal's other Guinea operation, Compagnie des Bauxites de Kindia, produced 2.65 million tonnes, according to the mines ministry.

+COBAD had stopped exporting bauxite from Guinea for nearly a month in March as Russia's invasion of Ukraine disrupted Rusal's supply chains.

-(Reporting by Saliou Samb in Conakry, Additional reporting by Helen Reid in Johannesburg, Editing by David Evans)
+(Reporting by Saliou Samb in Conakry; Additional reporting by Helen Reid in Johannesburg; Editing by David Evans and Mark Porter)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))